krs9851/video-game-accessibility/Motor Accessibility/UnityMotorAccessibility/README.md

 <h3>Looking for something not in the assets folder?</h3>

-Everything else here is just extra Unity code and compilers.
+Everything else here is just extra Unity stuff.
 You are probably in the wrong subfolder.